00000vish/wireguard-config-gen/README.md

 # WireGuard Config Generator

-Generates WireGuard config for all the countries provided by the VPN provider.
+Generates WireGuard configs for all the countries provided by the VPN provider.

 ## Run